Holy Cow By D.I. Jolly

 “Then how bad is your language?”

-In an attempt to save some sort of face in his situation he smiled, squared his shoulders and said.
+In an attempt to save some sort of face, he smiled, squared his shoulders and said.

 Though he started with confidence, as more words kept slipping from his face, his voice lost its charm and drifted into an awkward smile, and a few beads of stress sweat.